-Former UCLA All-American Jorge Salcedo is in his 11th season as head coach for the Bruins, making him the second-longest tenured men's soccer head coach in UCLA's NCAA history.
+Former UCLA All-American Jorge Salcedo is in his 12th season as head coach for the Bruins, making him the second-longest tenured men's soccer head coach in UCLA history.
+In 11 previous seasons, Salcedo has led the Bruins to an overall record of 144-52-39.

-A product of UCLA's strong soccer tradition, Salcedo has maintained the Bruins' standard for success, winning six conference titles and guiding his teams to NCAA Tournament appearances each year.
-He signed the No. 1 recruiting classes in the nation in 2010, 2006 and 2004, and those players produced results, advancing all the way to the NCAA Championship game in the 2006 season, to the quarterfinals in 2009 and 2010, and to the College Cup Semifinals in 2011.
-Salcedo then repeated the feat, signing the top-ranked recruiting classes in both 2013 and 2014.
-Over the last six seasons, Salcedo's teams have earned four Pac-12 titles and lost just six conference games (44-6-10 record).
-Salcedo's teams have also lost only one game on the road in the last three seasons, going 20-1-6 in their last 27 road or neutral site matches and winning 19 straight conference road games.
+A product of UCLA's strong soccer tradition, Salcedo has maintained the Bruins' standard for success, winning six conference titles and guiding his team to NCAA Tournament appearances in each of his 11 seasons.
+Salcedo has signed the No. 1 recruiting class in the nation six times (2015, 2014, 2013, 2010, 2006 and 2004) and those players have produced results, advancing all the way to the NCAA Championship game in the 2006 and 2014 seasons, to the College Cup Semifinals in 2011 and to the quarterfinals in 2009 and 2010.
+Over the last seven seasons, Salcedo's teams have earned four Pac-12 titles and lost just eight conference games (50-8-12 record).
+Salcedo's teams have also lost only four games away from home in the last four seasons, going 28-4-8 in their last 40 road or neutral site matches.

 In 2013, the Bruins finished second in the conference with a 6-1-3 record while posting an 12-3-5 record overall.
 UCLA was awarded the No. 1 overall seed in the NCAA Tournament, marking the first time since 2003 that the Bruins were selected as the top seed in the Tournament and giving the program its 31st straight appearance and 41st overall.
 For the third straight year, a member of the UCLA men's soccer team took home conference Player of the Year honors, as Leo Stolz was named the Pac-12 Player of the Year.
 It was the first time in Pac-12 history that a team has had a player win the conference Player of the Year award in three consecutive seasons and the sixth time that a UCLA player won the award.
 The Bruins also had six All-Conference selections in 2013.